Zokrates/ZoKrates/zokrates_book/src/concepts/types.md

 ### `u8/u16/u32`

 Unsigned integers enable implementing programs which rely bit strings, such as hash functions.
+Similarly to booleans, unsigned integer inputs of the main function only accept values of the appropriate range.

 ## Complex Types